 We'll explain what multidistrict litigation is, the kinds of cases it's often used for, how it works, and more.

-Multidistrict litigation is a special procedure in which federal civil (noncriminal) cases from around the country are transferred to one court.
-The cases must have one or more questions of fact (issues to be determined by looking at the evidence.
+Multidistrict litigation is a procedure in which federal civil lawsuits (noncriminal cases) from around the country are transferred to one federal district court.
+The cases must have one or more common questions of fact, meaning issues that are decided by looking at the evidence.